 3 Standing Desks You Must Avoid.

 Not all standing desks are created equal.
-Some brands are very popular – but not for the right reasons.
+These models are very popular – but not for the right reasons.

 Ikea Standing Desks: Trotten, Bekant & Idasen.